 The most detailed source is Blake McKelvey’s “The Italians in Rochester: An Historical Review” (Rochester History, 1960).
 In his study that ends in the late 1950’s, KcKelvey paints a portrait of the first Italian immigrants from the 1860’s through the great wave of migration from the 1880’s into the early 1920’s.
 The Immigration Act of 1924 curtailed large scale Italian immigration.

 As described by McKelvey, the first Italians — like most immigrants especially non-English speakers — faced obstacles.
 Following the influx of the Irish, Germans and Jews, Italians, as the most recent group, were essentially on the bottom of the ethnic totem pole.
-Although only cursorily discussed by McKelvey, Italians were often considered to be modern day “snow birds” or guest workers — upwards of 50% of the Italian immigrants would live back and forth between Rochester and the Home County.
+Although only cursorily discussed by McKelvey, Italians were often considered to be modern day “snow birds” or guest workers.
+Upwards of 50% of the Italian immigrants would live back and forth between Rochester and the Home Country.
 As such, the Italian immigrants were often perceived as not “real” Americans.
 In 1919 and 1920, the Democrat and Chronicle ran stories about Italians who could not return home during World War I and afterwards went back by the thousands.

 By 1915, the Italian “colony” (in McKelvey’s term) had reached 15,000 native born inhabitants and 10,000 offspring — at which point Rochester was only surpassed by Trenton, NJ and Providence, RI in percentage of Italians in its population.
 For Italian Rochestarians who wanted to be seen as assimilated — as full citizens — the outbreak of the European War in 1914 would ultimately provide the opportunity for Italians to affirm their allegiance to Rochester and the United States.